SK-EID/authentigate-documentation/README.md

 # 3 API specifications
 ## Authentication flow

-The AUTH-GW service supports two endpoints for initiating authentication:
+The Authentigate service supports two endpoints for initiating authentication:
 * Authorization endpoint (/authorize), using POST or GET request after which the user is redirected to login service at OIDC_SERVICE/login.
-* Pushed Authentication Request, PAR (/par) where AUTH-GW service validates the POST request and responds with a URI for starting authentication.
+* Pushed Authentication Request, PAR (/par) where Authentigate service validates the POST request and responds with a URI for starting authentication.

 ### Authentication flow using PAR
 #### Initial request (`/par`)